umbraco/Umbraco.Cloud.CICDFlow.Samples/bash/github/readme.md

 Quick setup for GitHub Actions using bash scripts to interact with the Umbraco Cloud CI/CD Flow endpoints.

 1. Place the [`cloud.zipignore`](../../cloud.zipignore) from the root of this repository, in the root of your repository.
-2. Copy the yaml-scripts from this folder into your `.github/workflows` folder.
+2. Copy the following yaml-scripts from this folder into your `.github/workflows` folder:
+    - `main.yml`
+    - `cloud-sync.yml`
+    - `cloud-deployment.yml`
 3. Bash scripts should be placed in `.github/scripts`.
     - Feel free to place scripts somewhere else, but you need to update the paths in the `cloud-sync.yml` and `cloud-deployment.yml`
 4. Make a copy of the `.gitignore` from the Cloud Project Repository (not from this sample repository)